binaryphile/concorde/README.md

     form.

-    The format of the string representations is simply the text format used in array assignments, with parentheses on the outside and array items separated by spaces.
-Quotes are used to put spaces in values:
+    The format of the string representations is simply the text format used in array assignments, without parentheses on the outside and array items separated by spaces.
+Quotes are used to put spaces in
+    values:

-        "( zero \"item one\" 'item two' )"
+        "zero \"item one\" 'item two'"

     I call these array and hash literals, even though they are normally restricted to only assignment statements.